 1) It's about understanding where a piece sits in the stream of time.
 And more pertinently, whether we still feel its ripples today.
 Art collectors value that.

 2) Today's cultural movements and uniting forces make for tomorrow's touchstones.
-And art collectors value that.
+Collectors value that too.

 3) Emotionally provocative pieces that speak to the human experience can transcend generations.
 And art collectors value that.

-So when you're confused about why an art piece that looks like your nephew barfed crayons is selling for millions, it comes down to this: how big was its splash radius? lol.
-How big was its influence?
+So when you're confused about why an art piece that looks as if your nephew barfed crayons is selling for millions, it comes down to this: how big was its splash radius? ;P How big was its influence?

 At the end of the day, much of the art world is awash with hypocrisy.
 Banksy himself takes satirical jabs at the pricing trends in the art industry: